 In addition to registering the EIN, many businesses will also need to get an Alabama tax number in order to pay for a variety of state business taxes.

 Business tax numbers in Alabama are often confused with the EIN.
 The EIN is a separate number that is used to federally register a business with the Internal Revenue Service (IRS) and may be needed in addition to the state tax number.
 A business may need to apply for one or both numbers.

-The most common reasons a business in Alabama will need to register for a business tax ID include:
+The most common reasons a business in Alabama will need to register for a business tax ID number include:

 - Sales Tax – Businesses selling products and certain services are required to collect sales taxes and will need to register with the Alabama Department of Revenue.
-Learn more about the registering for an Alabama sales tax number.
+Learn more about registering for an Alabama sales tax number.